mrocklin/blog/_posts/work/2014-09-01-Blaze-HMDA.md

 intuitively.
 You can choose the right technology for your application without having to worry about learning a new syntax.

-We hope that by lowering this barrier to entry more users will use the right tool for the job.
+We hope that by lowering this barrier more users will use the right tool for the job.